Aizu Sazaedo 会津さざえ堂（円通三匝堂）

 From Tokyo, take the JR Tohoku Shinkansen to Koriyama Station.
 Transfer to a regular train on the JR Banetsu-sai Line and get off at Aizu-Wakamatsu Station (three hours).

 Its construction is so ingenious that those going up will never meet others going back down.
-The building, the oldest of its kind, has been designated an Important Cultural Property.
+This rarely constructed temple is a designated National Important Cultural Property.

-The journey up and down the temple is supposed to represent the Saigoku Kannon Pilgrimage to 33 Buddhist temples, which is represented by 33 statues of Kannon along the way.
+The journey up and down the temple is symbolic of the Saigoku Kannon Pilgrimage to 33 Buddhist temples, which was represented by 33 statues of Kannon (the bodhisattva of compassion) along the way.

-By praying at all 33 statues, pilgrims can earn good fortune and merit—and save time and money that would have been spent on the actual pilgrimage.
-The 33 statues here are reproductions since the originals were removed after the Meiji Restoration.
+By praying at all 33 statues, pilgrims would earn good fortune and merit—and save time and money that would have been spent on the actual pilgrimage.
+The original statues were removed after the Meiji Restoration.

 Nearby points of interest

 Aizu Sazaedo is on Mt.
 Iimori , an important place for the people of Aizu.
-In 1868, during the Boshin Civil War, 19 young cadets of the Byakkotai (White Tiger Troop) committed ritual suicide thinking that Tsuruga Castle had fallen to the enemy.
+In 1868, during the Boshin Civil War, 19 young cadets of the Byakkotai (White Tiger Troop) committed ritual suicide.

 Their graves are marked by a hillside memorial, and two museums, the Byakkotai Memorial Hall and the Byakkotai Folklore and Historical Museum, dedicated to their story can be found at the foot of Mount Iimori .